-Hormone therapy (HT) increases your levels of the hormones estrogen and progesterone.
+Hormone therapy (HT) increases the levels of the hormones estrogen and progesterone in your body.
 This can help reduce symptoms of menopause.
 HT may also help prevent osteoporosis in some women.
 But HT may increase risk for certain conditions, including blood clots, gallstones, heart disease, and stroke.
 However, HT may also reduce the risk of heart disease in some women.

 To get the best results, always take your hormones exactly as directed.
 Hormones can be taken in any of these ways:

 Pills containing estrogen, and sometimes other hormones, are taken as often as every day.
 This is the most common form of hormone therapy.